akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The farm woman was there, by the poultry shed.
 She looked up, saw Beatrice’s face, and said nothing.
 Just nodded once and went back to her work.

+The apple trees over there were still blooming, white petals drifting on the wind down to the river.
+Beatrice hated them for their indifference.
+She would gladly have stripped every twig bare, if stripping the trees could bring her mother back.

-Beatrice stood there for a long time, Goosie pressed against her leg, watching geese ignore her completely.
+Beatrice stood there for a long time, watching geese ignore her completely, Goosie pressed against her leg.

 The geese knew her now, who she was.
 That was something, at least.
 She wondered how geese felt about their mothers.